 Surviving children of Henry Francis and Laura Priscilla Pelham

 - Edward Henry Pelham (born 1876) married the Hon.
 Irene Lubbock on 5 December 1905, and they had five children: Henry John Pelham (1907), Alice Catherine Pelham (1911), Irene Joan Pelham (1912|), Eric Thomas Pelham (1915), and Susan Pelham (1918).
 He was Permanent Secretary of the Board of Education from 1931 to 1937, and was knighted.
 He died in an accident on 18 December 1949 at the age of 72.

 - Herbert Sidney Pelham (born 1881) took a degree at University College, Oxford.
-He was then ordained, and his first posts were at inner city missions.
+He was ordained, and his first posts were at inner-city missions.
 He was then Chaplain to the Bishop of Birmingham, and at the time of the 1911 census he was living at Cathedral House, Birmingham with three boarders in his house, plus a butler and housekeeper.
-He was then Vicar of Barking.
-In 1926 he was appointed Suffragan Bishop of Barrow-in-Furness, a position he held until his death on 11 March 1944.
+After a period serving as Vicar of Barking, in 1926 he was appointed Suffragan Bishop of Barrow-in-Furness, a position he held until his death on 11 March 1944.
 He never married.

 - Laura Grace Pelham (born 1888) married David E. Bickmore, 6th K.E.O.
 Cavalry, Indian Army at St Giles’s Church in September 1915 (marriage pictured in Oxford Journal Illustrated of 15 September 1915).
 They had one son: John D. P. Bickmore (birth reg.
 Kensington district fourth quarter of 1917).

 Please email firstname.lastname@example.org if you would like to add any information to this page